olchyk98/py-todo/README.md

 # py-todo

-Easy to use & fast console TODO application written on Python.
+Easy to use & fast console TODO application written in Python.

 ## Controls
 To add a new task just type the task and click enter.